giovannetor/Trinacry/README.md

 1. `Trichan` : Trinacry's channel management module.
 Adds some cool stuff to Sopel standard.

-1. `Poker` : The game POKER to play on IRC!
+1. `Poker` : The game Poker (Italian version) to play on IRC!

-1. `Briscola` : The game BRISCOLa to play on IRC!
+1. `Briscola` : The game Briscola to play on IRC!

 1. `Pasqua` : Contains the modules used for Easter.

+1. `Tris` : The game TicTacToe